fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 10x Reinforced Materials, 1x Advanced Electronics, 1x Microcircuits, 2x [Kalynite Frame](#kalynite-frame)

-Step onto a Charger and your suit will get turbo-charged, giving you 15% (**FIXME**) faster movement for up to 3m.
+Step onto a Charger and your suit will get turbo-charged for a couple of minutes.
+Step on for a moment and you get a 5% speed boost for 1m.
+Stay longer, that goes up to 10% for 2m, then 15% for 3m.
 This effect *does* stack with the benefits of consumables.
 You can also build one yourself for your Outpost, although I'm not sure how useful that is because you're likely to run out of charge before you get to wherever you're going.

 {% endaethusitem %}
 {% aethusitem 'Suit Cleaner' %}

 *Where:* Constructed (Facilities).

-*Cost:* 5x Building Material, 2x Bottled Water (FIXME: size?)
+*Cost:* 5x [Building Material], 2x [Bottled Water (S)]

 As you run around Outside, your suit gets dirty.
 Eventually you'll start leaving dirty footprints all throughout your facility.
 You can buy the Electrostatic upgrade to reduce how often this happens, and you can install these things at the entrypoints to give you a bath whenever you pass through it.
 Purely cosmetic, though.